chris-bc/esp32-gravity/README.md

 * TODO: additional option to show hidden SSIDs
 * stalk
   * Homing attack (Focus on RSSI for selected STA(s) or AP)
-* ap-dos
-  * DOS AP
-  * Use target's MAC
-  * Respond to frames directed at AP with a deauth packet
 * ap-clone
   * Clone AP
   * Use target's MAC